 CAUTION: Depending on configuration (such as wheel selection), your vehicle's rear trunk can open up to approximately 2 meters.
 Adjust the rear trunk height to prevent it from coming into contact with low ceilings or other objects.

 Closing

-- · Double-click the rear trunk button on the key fob. - · Press the switch located on the underside of the rear trunk
+- Touch the associated Close button on the touchscreen. - · Double-click the rear trunk button on the key fob. - Press the switch located on the underside of the rear trunk